New York's 51st State Assembly district

 New York's 51st State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Marcela Mitaynes since 2021, defeating 26-year incumbent Félix Ortiz.

 Geography

+2020s

+District 51 is in Brooklyn.
+The district includes Red Hook, Greenwood Heights, Sunset Park, and northern Bay Ridge.
+It also encompasses portions of Carroll Gardens and South Slope.
+Green-Wood Cemetery and Sunset Park proper are also located within the district.

+The district is entirely with New York's 10th congressional district.
+It also overlaps the 17th, 20th, 22nd and 26th districts of the New York State Senate and the 38th, 39th and 47th districts of the New York City Council.

+2010s

 District 51 is in Brooklyn.
 The district includes Red Hook, Sunset Park, and northern Bay Ridge.